-Email newsletters often have excellent conversion rates and can be a powerful sales tool.
+Email newsletters often have very good conversion rates and can be a powerful sales tool.
 But that isn’t all.
 You can talk directly to your audience, and personalise the experience.

 Most email software companies can tag users with interests based on clicks.
 This means you can segment your audience and send relevant information straight to them.

 You need to talk.
 Marketing these days is about opening conversations with your audience.
-This could be through networking events or chatting with people through social networks.
+This could be through networking events or chatting to people through social networks.

-While there are a lot of people who claim it doesn’t work, for the right industries network marketing is critical.
-Meeting people in real life has a fantastic benefit.
+While there are a lot of people who claim it doesn’t work, for the right industries network marketing is key.
+Meeting people in real life has an amazing benefit.